scriptingosx/quickpkg/README.md

 will create `com.apple.Numbers_X.Y.Z.pkg` in `~/Packages`.

+### `--[no-]relocatable`

+Controls wether the resulting pkg file is relocatable, i.e. if the installer process will search for the bundle by bundle-identifier if it was moved to another location.
+By default  packages will be created NON-relocatable.

 ## Background

 OS X has had the `pkgbuild` tool since Xcode 3.2 on Snow Leopard.
 With pkgbuild you can directly build a installer package from an application in the `/Applications` folder: